Synchronous condenser

 Synchronous condensers also help stabilize grids.
-The kinetic energy stored in the rotor of the machine and its inductance can help stabilize a power system during rapid fluctuations of loads such as those created by short circuits or electric arc furnaces.
-For this reason, large installations of synchronous condensers are sometimes used in association with high-voltage direct current converter stations to supply reactive power to the alternating current grid.
+The inertial response of the machine can help stabilize a power system during rapid fluctuations of loads such as with electric arc furnaces.
+In addition their inductance and high momentary power capabilities can help trigger breakers to clear faults created by short circuits.
+For these reasons, large installations of synchronous condensers are sometimes used alongside inverter based technology.
+Synchronous condensers are finding use in facilitating the switchover between power grids and alongside high-voltage direct current converter stations and providing power grid stabilization as turbine-based power generators are replaced with solar and wind energy.